Ball State beats No. 19 San Jose State 34-13 in Arizona Bowl

 Quarterback Nick Starkel injured his left knee in the second quarter but later returned wearing a brace.
-He threw for 268 yards and a touchdown with three interceptions for the Mountain West Conference champions.
+He threw for 268 yards and a touchdown with three interceptions.

+“Ball State came out and played hard and they get rewarded for it,” said Starkel.
+“We felt confident with the guys we had going into this game and I take full responsibility for the interceptions because when I have the ball in my hands, it’s all on me.”

 Both teams arrived in the desert on a roll.